20 part-time jobs for seniors in retirement

 Finding the ideal part-time job in retirement

 If you’re looking for an ideal part-time job in retirement, I hope I’ve expanded your horizons somewhat with this list.
 So much has changed in a few short years, and today, there are more options available to seniors than ever before.
 Of course, not all of these will be the right fit for everyone.
-I recommend narrowing down the list by choosing jobs that are the best match to your skillset, experience, and your desired lifestyle.
+I recommend narrowing down the list by choosing jobs that are the best match for your skill set, experience, and your desired lifestyle.
 The best plan is to just start.
 You might be surprised by how things work out.